python/cpython/Doc/library/datetime.rst

 .. class:: date(year, month, day)

    All arguments are required.
-Arguments may be integers, in the following
+Arguments have to be integers in the following
    ranges:

    * ``MINYEAR <= year <= MAXYEAR``